 Later in session 2, another magnificent performance, and 74 raid points in 2015, Anup Kumar succeed to make U Mumba won their maiden Pro Kabaddi Title.

-Again, in season 3, U Mumba reached to the final, but this time they lost the title by the margin of just two points from Patna Pirates.
+Yet again, in session three of the league, Anup Kumar’s coolness and eye-pleasing performance helped U Mumba to reach into the final, but this time, PKL found their new champion as they lost the title by the margin of just two points.

-In Pro Kabaddi League, season 4, and five, Anup Kumar was retained by U Mumba, where he became the second player to complete 400 raid points after Rahul Chaudhari.
+In session four and five of PKL, Anup Kumar was retained by U Mumba franchise where he became an only second player to complete 400 raid points after Rahul Chaudhari.

 Achievements and Awards

 Asian Games Guangzhou 2010 – Gold Medal